Expectations

 Group Responsibilities

 A healthy group depends on shared responsibility.
-Even in a theoretical and computational setting, there is important collective work involved in keeping projects and meetings organized, maintaining code and documentation, supporting new members, and sustaining a functional group.
+Even in a theoretical and computational setting, there is important collective work involved in sustaining a functional group.
+We currently maintain two rotating roles: